climbingblake/climbingblake.github.io/_posts/2014-07-23-KnoxVegas.md

 ![DWS](https://blakebowling.s3.amazonaws.com/2014/Jul/2014knox_DWS-1406173575055.jpg)

-I quick trip in the summer heat to Knoxville TN was worth the drive for some deep water soloing.
+A quick trip in the summer heat to Knoxville TN was worth the drive for some deep water soloing.